 The near future for container shipping remains unpromising as demand drives down by western buyers.
-The panic and fear of a second recession has made westerners wary causing the demand to drive down deeply.
-The US economy is in shambles and no immediate stimulus seems in sight to give it a boost.
+The panic and fear of a second recession have made westerners wary causing the demand to drive down deeply.
+The US economy is in shambles and no immediate stimulus seems insight to give it a boost.
 The picture of the European economy seems even bleaker than the US economy.
-The emerging nations provide a fair amount of demand for freight container shipping; however they alone are not enough to fulfil the gap left by the decreased demand from Europe and US.
+The emerging nations provide a fair amount of demand for freight container shipping; however, they alone are not enough to fulfill the gap left by the decreased demand from Europe and the US.
 These new markets have fledged rapidly but the demand still remains nominal when compared to the earlier demands from Western countries.
 Container shipping rates from Shanghai to US fell almost by 40 percent.

 Many shipping companies are sitting idle due to low western demand.
 Christmas, which is the peak time for demand, does not seem promising this year.
 The companies are afraid to raise their rates in what is considered traditionally the peak season, for fear of further fallout in demand.
 The demand is expected to further stoop down in the next quarter.